fivetran/dbt_fivetran_utils/README.md

 ----
 ### ceiling ([source](macros/ceiling.sql))
 This macro allows for cross database use of the ceiling function.
 The ceiling function returns the smallest integer greater than, or equal to, the specified numeric expression.
-The ceiling macro is compatible with BigQuery, Redshift, Postgres, and Snowflake.
+The ceiling macro is compatible with BigQuery, Redshift, Postgres, DuckDB, and Snowflake.

 **Usage:**
 ```sql